Bank analysts, investors antsy for spending outlook as inflation risks grow

 "We saw a strong continuation of payment and spending trends in February," said Mary Hines Droesch, head of consumer and small business products at Bank of America. "(The data) suggest more consumers are returning to the office and resuming more in-person activities."

-U.S. retail sales in February rose more than 17% over last year, although month-to-month growth slowed slightly, as Americans came off a January spending spree, according to data from the U.S. Commerce Department.
+U.S. consumer confidence rebounded from a one-year low in March, while retail sales in February, the most recent month available, rose more than 17% over last year, according to data from the U.S. Commerce Department.

 "Despite record-high inflation and an 11-year low in consumer sentiment, U.S. consumption, especially retail sales, has proven resilient," said Lisa Shalett, chief investment officer at Morgan Stanley Wealth Management.